 Service recipient workload units per attendance day is the average length of unit-producing personnel time devoted to a service recipient attendance day.
 It is calculated by dividing the service recipient workload units by the number of attendance days in each period.
-This indicator may be further broken down by category of service recipient (e.g. inpatient, resident, client hospital).
+This indicator may be further broken down by category of service recipient (e.g., inpatient, resident, client hospital).
 In those cases, the numerator and denominator should only include the service recipient workload units and the number of attendance days associated with the specified category of service recipient.
 This indicator and the following variations can also be calculated for the attendance days of a particular service or patient/client hospital/resident population, provided the workload units can be identified for that service or specified population.

-Service Recipient Workload Units Total Service Recipient Attendance Days (Face-to-Face and Non-Face-to-Face)
+Service Recipient Workload Units Total Service Recipient Attendance Days (in-person and virtual)